4 Pro Tips for Taking Care of Your Beautiful 4A Hair Type

 Even though this type of hair is the softest type of 4 hair, it is prone to frizz and dryness because it is difficult for the natural oils to travel down the hair shaft to the ends.
 Moisture is key for this hair type, and products like leave-in conditioners, hair masks, and oils can help you achieve this.

 4A hair can have a super fine or thick texture with an S pattern.
 As with most very curly hair types, it also tends to be extra dry.
 Maintenance of 4A hair revolves around keeping your curls moisturized and avoiding damage.

 Since 4A hair is naturally dry and has a texture that’s prone to damage if not well-moisturized, make sure your shampoo is super hydrating to start off with.
 Suave Professionals Sulfate-Free Cleansing Shampoo helps cleanse and penetrate your strands with moisture.

-Before shampooing your hair, you may want to detangle with your fingers.
+Before shampooing your hair, you may want to detangle it with your fingers.
 After your hair has been fully soaked in the shower, gently detangle your hair starting from a few inches from the ends, then carefully moving up the length with each tug.
 This can help prevent your curls from getting matted while you shampoo your hair.
-Also, focus shampooing your scalp and roots only, and allow the suds to gently wash through the middle to ends of your hair as you rinse.
+Also, focus on shampooing your scalp and roots only, and allow the suds to wash gently through the middle to ends of your hair as you rinse.

 We always recommend that dry, curly hair types should condition (or deep condition) after shampooing.
-Conditioners replenish the moisture that your hair needs to have springy curls, minus the frizz.
+Conditioners replenish the moisture your hair needs to have springy curls, minus the frizz.
 To replenish your curls with moisture after shampooing, condition it by using Suave Professionals Moisturizing Curl Conditioner.